ading2210/libcurl.js/README.md

 ```
 Make sure you have emscripten, git, and the various C build tools installed.
 The only OS supported for building libcurl.js is Linux.
 On Debian-based systems, you can run the following command to install all the dependencies:
 ```
-sudo apt install make cmake emscripten autoconf automake libtool pkg-config wget xxd jq
+sudo apt install python3 make cmake emscripten autoconf automake libtool pkg-config wget xxd jq
 ```
 Emscripten versions 3.1.6 and 3.1.72 have been tested and known to work.
+If you are using Debian 12 or Ubuntu 24.04, Emscripten 3.1.6 is what is provided in the distro's repository.

 The build script will generate `client/out/libcurl.js` as well as `client/out/libcurl.mjs`, which is an ES6 module.
 You can supply the following arguments to the build script to control the build:
 - `release` - Use all optimizations.
 - `single_file` - Include the WASM binary in the outputted JS using base64.
-- `asan` - Use the Clang AddressSanitizer to catch possible memory bugs
+- `asan` - Use the Clang AddressSanitizer to catch possible memory bugs during runtime.
 - `all` - Build twice, once normally, and once as a single file.
+This enables the release mode.

 Note: non-release builds will have the `-dev` version suffix and ASan builds will have the `-asan` suffix.